NapaValleyPhotographicSociety.org

 who was who at open studios

-NVPS members Debbie Ames, Pam McCoy and Constance Reid were among the 71 artists taking part in this year's Napa Valley Open Studios the last two weekends in September.
+NVPS members Debbie Ames, Pam McCoy and Constance Reid were among the 71 artists taking part in the 2015 Napa Valley Open Studios the last two weekends in September.

 PictureDebbie Ames photo